reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-health-check" %}

 ## Why Do we use Health Checks?
-A distributed system is composed of many moving parts like a database, queues, other services, and all of them are subject to the mood of the surrounding infrastructure.

-**Health check functions tell us the status of our running application like whether the service is slow or not available.**
+A distributed system is composed of many moving parts like a database, queues, other services.**Health check functions tell us the status of our running application like whether the service is slow or not available.**

 We also learn to predict the system health in the future by observing any anomalies in a series of metrics like memory utilization, errors, and disk space.
 This allows us to take mitigating actions like restarting instances, falling back to a redundant instance, or throttling the incoming requests.

 **Timely Detection and proactive mitigation will ensure that the application is stable and minimize any impact on business functions.**

-Apart from infrastructure and operations teams, health check metrics and insights derived from them are also becoming useful to the end-users.
+Apart from infrastructure and operations teams, health check metrics, and insights derived from them are also becoming useful to the end-users.

 In an API ecosystem, for instance, with API developers, partners, and third-party developers, the health status of APIs is regularly updated and published in a dashboard, like on this Dashboard by Twitter: